A local monument with a global ambition | Find peace here 24/7

 .

-World Peace is beyond our own easy reach.
+World Peace may be beyond our own easy reach.

-Even an every-day personal Peace is not always firmly in our grasp.
+Even our own every-day personal Peace is not always secure.

 .